Agile Release Planning is Often Overlooked

 - The company culture may not be set up for transparency yet.
 It’s typical that only the development organization moves to agile values early in agile adoption.
 You’ll be pushing these values into the rest of the company and may need to explain yourself and get the backing of your development team and other agile adopters.

 The key is that you’re not alone in these challenges.
 Knowing that they exist and that others have overcome them should help you to keep your focus on the ultimate goal: a successful product.
-And Agile Excellence for Product Managers and Product Owners will give you the tools to realize these goals.

 Download the first two chapters of Agile Excellence for Product Managers the book that inspired our new Agile course here: